-- 1) XSLT, Extensible Stylesheet Language Transformation [12], is a language for specifying transformations of XML documents.
-It is a declarative, interpreted language, simple yet powerful, than can be used to update MechML documents from older versions or to develop translators between MechML and other mechanism modeling languages. - All of the major Relational Database Management Systems have become XML-enabled.
-Multi-body system models written in MechML can be handled by these databases, allowing the easy creation of online MBS model repositories with indexing and searching facilities. - 3) RDF, Resource Description Framework [13] is a recent technique for describing resources on the web: meta-data about the resource (author, subject, keywords, etc.) is expressed in an XML vocabulary and

-RDF-enabled search engines can read and use this information to classify and rate the resource.
-As MechML is XML-based, it can take advantage of this technique.
+- Systems have become XML-enabled.
+Multi-body system models written in MechML can be handled by these databases, allowing the easy creation of on-line MBS model repositories with indexing and searching facilities. - (3) RDF, Resource Description Framework [13] is a recent technique for describing resources on the web: meta-data about the resource (author, subject, keywords, etc.) is expressed in an XML vocabulary and RDF-enabled search engines can read and use this information to classify and rate the resource.
+MechML models can take advantage of this technique.